 Located between Principina a Mare and Talamone, the Uccellina Nature Park includes 25 kilometres of coastline boasting sandy beaches and cliffs, a hill chain that descends toward the sea and a host of marshes, pine forests, cultivated fields and pastures.
-You can visit the park on foot – using the hiking paths as a guide – by bike, on horseback, in a covered wagon, in a canoe or even atop a donkey, the latter of which is a special excursion designed specifically for children.
+You can visit the park on foot along the hiking paths (here is one hiking itinerary), by bike, on horseback, in a covered wagon, in a canoe or even atop a donkey, the latter of which is a special excursion designed specifically for children.

 Surrounded by clear, emerald-coloured waters, the beautiful Isola del Giglio is renowned for being a nature lover’s paradise.
 The waters around the island and the seabed rich in marine life are great for divers looking to explore an uncontaminated sea,framed by an enchanting backdrop with little tourism.